What is IB?

-- IB Policies: Policies that apply to all students enrolling at the Urbana-Champaign campus during the 2016-2017 academic year
+- New IB Policies: Learn about the course placements and academic credit policies that apply to all new students enrolling at the Urbana-Champaign campus during the 2017-2018 academic year.

 IB exam score transcripts are typically received from the International Baccalaureate Organization in August, but we do accept them throughout the year.
 Any proficiency credit you earn is immediately posted to your academic record.

 If you are expecting IB proficiency credit and do not see it in your DARS report, please contact us by phone (217) 244-4437 or email email@example.com to see whether your transcript was ever received.
 We do not accept test results from the student.
+If you did not originally request that your test results be sent to the University of Illinois at Urbana-Champaign, you will have to contact the IB Organization and pay a fee to have them sent.
+As soon as your transcript is received, your test scores will be entered into your record.
 All IB exam score transcripts must be sent directly from the IBO to our office.
 Our address is:

 Measurement and Evaluation